expectedparrot/edsl/docs/remote_inference.rst

   <br>

-Let's rerun the survey from earlier:
+Here we rerun the survey from above:

 .. code-block:: python

-  survey.run(remote_inference_description="Example survey rerun", verbose=True)
+  survey.run(remote_inference_description="Example survey rerun")

-After running this survey, you will have a new entry in the remote cache.
+The remote cache now has a new entry in the remote cache logs:
-This is reflected in your remote cache logs:

 .. image:: static/coop_remote_inference_cache_logs.png
   :alt: Remote cache logs on the Coop web app.
 There is one log that reads, "Add 1 new cache entry from remote inference job."